Klatskin Tumors: Symptoms and Treatment

 - Genetic predispositions: Family history of bile duct cancer.

-Environmental factors, such as exposure to certain chemicals and toxins, may also play a role in the development of these tumors.
+Environmental factors, such as exposure to certain chemicals and toxins, may also contribute to the development of these tumors.

 Klatskin Tumor Diagnosis